‘Great British Baking Show’ Judge Paul Hollywood’s Ex Summer Monteys Fullam Flaunts Figure In Tiny Bikini

 Excuse the white bits ???? #houseofcb #egoshoes #tomford #tomfordsunglasses #holiday #familyholidays #funtimes #bestholiday #niceisnice #redhead #positivevibes #whatyouseeiswhatyouget #laughs #fun #giggles #rolex #outfitoftheday #mebeingme #horseygirl #equestrianlover #beingpositive #nonegativevibes #fullfringe #summerisntoveryet

 As Fullam exited the water and walked along the shoreline where the water met the sandy beach, she also showcased her slender, toned legs.
-Some of the photos featured Paul’s ex girlfriend rocking a black baseball cap with her gorgeous curly locks pulled back into a pony tail.
-In other photos, the hat was removed as her curly locks flowed down her body.
+Some of the photos featured Paul’s ex-girlfriend rocking a black baseball cap with her gorgeous curly locks pulled back into a ponytail.
+In other photos, she removed her hat, allowing her curly locks to flow down her body.
 When she wasn’t using the hat to shield her face from the bright sun rays, she was careful to use sunglasses to protect her eyes.

-Paul Hollywood also made headlines recently for something unrelated to his ex girlfriend.
+Paul Hollywood also made headlines recently for something unrelated to his ex-girlfriend.

-According to Deadline, Hollywood’s name has popped up in media headlines following a controversial joke he made regarding diabetes during a recent episode of The Great British Bake Off.
+According to Deadline, Hollywood’s name has popped up in media headlines, following a controversial joke he made regarding diabetes during a recent episode of The Great British Bake Off.
 Makers of the cooking competition series have opted to remove the joke from the episode after it caused an uproar on social media.
-The outlet confirms the joke will also be removed from the episode in Netflix’s library as well.
+The outlet confirmed that the joke will also be removed from the episode in Netflix’s library as well.

 While The Great British Bake Off technically airs in the U.K. first, it is labeled as a Netflix Original Series.
 As such, Netflix also releases new episodes of the show on a weekly basis as the new season airs.